burgerbecky/glslvisualstudio/README.md

 8. Ensure python scripts are in the PATH so python scripts can be run from the command line
 9. Set the directory to the folder these instructions reside, usually "GLSL"
 10. buildme

+## To build the tool on macOS for Xcode

+1. Install XCode
+2. Install Python (Prefer 3 using brew or macports)
+3. pip install makeprojects
+4. Ensure python scripts are in the PATH so python scripts can be run from the terminal
+5. Set the directory to the folder "stripcomments"
+6. buildme
+7. Rename the executable in the bin folder to "stripcomments"
+8. move the tool into the folder that contains tools, /opt/local/bin is an example